therealjayvi90/textsurfer/README.md

 4. Open up a terminal prompt and navigate to the directory containing your files.
 5. bash textsurfer.sh

+This will leave you with two new files within the same directory called 'userlist.txt' and 'passlist.txt'.
+Both files are sorted to each other and numbered for convenience.
+Note that there is room for error if there are multiple instances of the same username or password, which is why I opted to leave the files separate upon completion.
+Just look over your files and determine for yourself which are incorrect or duplicates because each individual to use it will have a different outcome.

 The script uses commands to work with all files in whichever directory it is placed in.
 I would not recommend using it for anything but it's indended purpose, if used incorrectly it could cause a MASSIVE endless loop whereupon it will create a text file filled with exponential duplicates of itself very quickly.
 Think of it like this math problem:

 n = text-file created by endless loop